Conservation of Art and Cultural Heritage and Conservation Science and Imaging (M.A./M.S.)

 Course distribution: Hands-on courses in both two-dimensional and three-dimensional arts and crafts, such as drawing, painting, sculpting, printmaking, bookbinding, jewelry and metalwork, textiles, ceramics, calligraphy, woodworking, glass blowing, papermaking, etc.

-The intent of this requirement is to demonstrate fine hand/motor skills, manual dexterity, and a familiarity with materials and techniques.
+The intent of this requirement is for the applicant to demonstrate familiarity with a range of materials and techniques, fine hand/motor skills, and manual dexterity.

 3.)
-Portfolio of studio art and craft: Works in both two and three dimensions are preferred.
+Portfolio of studio art and craft: Please submit a total of 7-10 works in both two and three dimensions.
 Works submitted do not have to be the result of formal studio courses.

 3a.)
 Title (if any), media and support (include all materials and techniques employed), year created